kmalakoff/knockback-todos-app/README.md

 **ViewModels**

 * **PrioritySettingsViewModel:** provides localized text (that shouldn't be saved to the server) and color properties to the 'priority-setting-template' template
-* **SettingsViewModel:** provides both the PrioritySettingsViewModel globally to the application, but also the current default priority and color to the 'create-template', and a priority ranking to the TodoListViewModel for sorting.
+* **SettingsViewModel:** provides both the PrioritySettingsViewModel globally to the application, but also the current default priority and color to the 'Create Section', and a priority ranking to the TodoListViewModel for sorting.
 * **LanguageOptionViewModel:** this is a ViewModel without a formal model since it programmatically converts the available locales in the locale manager ('en', 'fr-FR', 'it-IT') into display strings ('EN', 'FR', 'IT')
-* **SortingOptionViewModel:** this provides a localized label to the sorting radio buttons in the 'list-template' template
+* **SortingOptionViewModel:** this provides a localized label to the sorting radio buttons in the 'List Section'
 * **CreateTodoViewModel:** upgraded to expose properties for rendering the current default Todo priority and a hook to show/hide the tooltip for selecting the default priority
 * **TodoViewModel:** upgraded to expose properties for rendering its Todo priority and a hook to show/hide the tooltip for selecting the Todo priority
-* **TodoListViewModel:** upgraded to expose sorting labels to the radio buttons and to change the sorting function of the kb.collectionObservable when the handler is triggered in the 'list-template' template
+* **TodoListViewModel:** upgraded to expose sorting labels to the radio buttons and to change the sorting function of the kb.collectionObservable when the handler is triggered in the 'List Section'
 * **FooterViewModel:** upgraded to expose the language selection options and currently selected item to the 'option-template' template

 **Views (jQuery-Tmpl templates)**

-* **header-template:** bindings upgraded to render the priority labels and colors using the 'priority-setting-template' template
+* **Header Section:** bindings upgraded to render the priority labels and colors using the 'priority-setting-template' template
-* **create-template:** bindings upgraded to render the priority colors and bind the tooltip visibility template/handlers
+* **Create Section:** bindings upgraded to render the priority colors and bind the tooltip visibility template/handlers
-* **list-template:** bindings upgraded to render the sorting options and handlers
+* **List Section:** bindings upgraded to render the sorting options and handlers
 * **item-template:** bindings upgraded to render the priority colors and bind the tooltip visibility template/handlers
-* **footer-template:** bindings upgraded to render the language options and to to bind option selection logic.
+* **Footer Section:** bindings upgraded to render the language options and to to bind option selection logic.
 * **priority-setting-template:** renders the priority labels and colors from SettingsViewModel with a color picker (instead of tool tip)
 * **priority-swatch-picker-template:** renders just the color swatch for a supplied priority (either from CreateTodoViewModel or TodoViewModel) and binds the handler for a tooltip (instead of a color picker)
 * **priority-picker-template:** renders the priority labels and colors, and custom binds the action to be taken when the color swatch is selected (for either setting the default new Todo priority or updating an existing Todo's priority)

-# Relationships between Models and ViewModels - One-To-Many
+# Relationships between Models and ViewModels - Often One-To-Many

 In the Todos applications, there is a one-to-one relationship between Models and ViewModels, but the distinction is important: